I’ve got a book coming out in June!

 -M.

-New story sale!
+New story coming very soon!

 Hey everybody, M. here,